Samuel Morley (VC): Personal life

 Samuel Morley was born in December 1829, the son of Francis (a coal higgler) and Mary (nee Barratt).
 He had two sisters (Rebecca and Sarah) and a brother George.
 (Census 1841 and 1851) Morley was baptized at St Mary's Church, Radcliffe on Trent.

-Morley married Mary (b 1844) at some point before 1881.
+Morley married Mary (born 1844) at some point before 1881.

 Military career

 Crimean War

 Morley was a private in the 8th Hussars and saw action in the Crimea (1855 to 1856).
 When he returned to England in 1856 he transferred to the 2nd Battalion, Military Train (later Royal Army Service Corps), British Army.
 His military career was not spotless: Morley appears sixteen times in the Regimental defaulters book, was court martialled twice and served two terms of imprisonment for absence without leave.

 Indian Rebellion and Victoria Cross

 Morley's regiment was deployed to India in 1857.
 On 15 April 1858, Morley was in position at Nathupur, near Azimgurh, in north-east India.
 During the fighting, Morley and Farrier Michael Murphy rushed to the aid of Lieutenant Hamilton, adjutant of the 3rd Sikh Cavalry, who had been unhorsed.
 Hamilton died from his injuries the next evening.

 Although Murphy was gazetted and received his VC promptly, Morley did not.
 In May 1860, after he had returned to England, Morley complained to Lord Alfred Paget who was making his half yearly inspection at Aldershot.
 Paget ordered an immediate inquiry which resulted in Morley being awarded the VC.
 The award was announced in the London Gazette on 7 August 1860 and presented on 9 November 1860 by Queen Victoria at Home Park, Windsor.